abhogan/abhogan.github.io/index.md

 I work on a range of other projects.
 These include estimating the impact of future vaccines for SARS-CoV-2 infection and disease, and modelling global dose allocation strategies.
 I also work on estimating the public health impact of the RTS,S/AS01 malaria vaccine, supporting World Health Organization decision-making, and on modelling second-generation malaria vaccines in malaria endemic areas.

-Before joining Imperial College London, I completed my PhD (2017) at the Research School of Population Health at the Australian National University.
+Before joining Imperial College London, I completed my PhD (2017) at the Research School of Population Health at the Australian National University, under the supervision of Assoc Prof Kathryn Glass, and the late Prof Geoff Mercer.
 I have a BSc (Honours I, Applied Mathematics, 2009) from the University of Sydney.

 ## Publications